-This part of the examination may cause feelings of pressure, but it shouldn’t be painful.
-Once the speculum is secured, the gynecologist will swab the cervix with a soft brush or small spatula.
-After the sample is taken, the speculum is removed, and the exam is over.
+Once the speculum is placed, you may begin to feel pressure.
+This pressure shouldn’t be painful.
+After the speculum is secured, the gynecologist will swab the cervix with a soft brush or small spatula.
+After the sample is taken, the speculum is carefully removed, and the exam is over.

 What are the risk factors for cervical cancer?